sidebase/nuxt-auth/README.md

 #### Prior Work and Module Concept

 The idea of this library is to re-use all the open-source implementation that already exist in the JS ecosystem instead of rolling our own.
-The idea was born when researching through the ecosystem of framework-specific authentication libraries to figure out what the best implementation approach for a state-of-the-art nuxt 3 authentication library would be.
+The idea was born when researching through the ecosystem of framework-specific authentication libraries to figure out what the best implementation approach for a state-of-the-art Nuxt 3 authentication library would be.

 During research it became clear that implementing everything from scratch will be:
 - a lot of work that has already been open-sourced by others,